 3.1 Growth parameters:

 At all stages of crop development, pea growth metrics were significantly affected by fertility levels.
 Fertility levels were directly related to growth parameters such as plant population, plant height and number of pods per plant.
 All combined nutrient management treatment interventions significantly outperformed the control in all growth-related metrics.
 The application of 75% RDF + 2.5 t/ha FYM followed by 75% RDF + Rhizobium + PSB recorded the highest values of all these growth parameters, and both treatments were shown to be much more effective than other INM treatments, including 100% RDF.
 50% RDF+ Rhizobium + PSB were applied to the soil in that order of importance.
 When compared to the control plot, FYM or biofertilizer applications (PSB 20 g/ kg seed + Rhizobium 20 g/ kg seed with 50% RDF or biofertilizer with 75% RDF) significantly increased plant height.
-These findings are consistent with those of [9], who found that the application of FYM and the recommended fertilizer dose (RDF) significantly increased plant growth over the control in comparison to different organic manures and inorganic inputs on the growth, yield, and quality attributes of capsicum and garden pea [10] also noted that integrated nutrient management improved pea output when fertilizer was applied at 50% of the required rate and was supplemented with 2.0 kg each of Rhizobium and PSB and 25 kg of Farmyard Manure.
-[11] the combined use of NPK @ 30:60:40 kg/ha + FYM 15t/ha + Rhizobium 200g/10kg of seed resulted in the highest yield and nutrient uptake by pea (Pisum sativum L.) cv.
+These findings are consistent with those of [11], who found that the application of FYM and the recommended fertilizer dose (RDF) significantly increased plant growth over the control in comparison to different organic manures and inorganic inputs on the growth, yield, and quality attributes of capsicum and garden pea [12] also noted that integrated nutrient management improved pea output when fertilizer was applied at 50% of the required rate and was supplemented with 2.0 kg each of Rhizobium and PSB and 25 kg of Farmyard Manure.
+[13] The combined use of NPK @ 30:60:40 kg/ha + FYM 15t/ha + Rhizobium 200g/10kg of seed resulted in the highest yield and nutrient uptake by pea (Pisum sativum L.) cv.
 Arkel.

 3.2 Yield attributing characters: